MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 ```

 ### Limiting query options
-We can limit the type of query option that can be used while calling a certain API action.
+We can limit the type of query option that can be used while calling a certain API.

 ```csharp
 public class CustomersController : ODataController